Ghanaian smock: Description

 The title, Purple Hibiscus, referenced Chimamanda Ngozi Adichie's novel of the same name, which explores themes of family, tradition, and change in post-colonial Nigeria.
 The vibrant colours and textures of the installation contrasted starkly with the Barbican's concrete exterior.
 Mahama's use of handcrafted textiles highlighted the importance of human labour and traditional craft practices.
 The batakari robes themselves embodied the concept of intergenerational knowledge and cultural heritage.
 The artwork sparked discussions about colonialism, trade, and the history embedded within everyday objects.

-I Knew Nothing Till You Taught Me

-A man is seen wearing a smock in the opening scene of the Jackie Aygemang movie, I Knew Nothing Till You Taught Me.